-Those first Lisbon cafés are part of the city’s cultural and literary history.
+Those first Lisbon cafes are part of the city’s cultural and literary history.
 There, artists and authors gathered to discuss anything from politics to culture, following the fashion that had started in Paris the century before.
-That safe, democratic environment that cafés promoted turned them, later, in the go-to place for anti-regime political movements during the Estado Novo (the 50-year Conservative Dictatorship that ended on 25th April 1974).
+That safe, democratic environment that cafes promoted turned them, later, in the go-to place for anti-regime political movements during the Estado Novo (the 50-year conservative dictatorship that ended on April 25, 1974).

-Before there were coworking spaces and high-speed Wi-Fi needs, cafés were the place for students getting together to finish papers or study for exams.
+Before there were coworking spaces and high-speed Wi-Fi needs, Lisbon cafes were the place for students getting together to finish papers or study for exams.
 For those who preferred the background noise of clanking cups, steaming espresso machines, and random strangers’ conversations, that is.

-As coffee became more of a food product than a necessity for sleepy city dwellers, the way Lisboetas consume coffee has also changed.
-Those habits, like having brunch in Lisbon or running your digital business from a café table, are now as common in the Portuguese city as they are in any other European capital.
+As coffee became more ubiquitous for sleepy city dwellers, the way Lisboetas consume coffee also changed.
+Those habits, like having brunch in Lisbon or running your digital business from a cafe table, are now as common here as they are in any other European capital.

-At the forefront of the new coffee-drinking habits, are the independent local businesses that ventured into the world of americanos, lattes, and pour over coffee.
-Instagrammable backdrops, high-speed complimentary Wi-Fi, a reasonably quiet environment, and care and respect for the product they serve are some of the reasons for the success of these cafés.
+At the forefront of the new coffee-drinking habits are the independent local businesses that ventured into the world of americanos, lattes, and pour-over coffee.
+Instagrammable backdrops, high-speed complimentary wifi, a reasonably quiet environment, and care and respect for the product they serve are some of the reasons for the success of these Lisbon cafes.